hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 *You can have multiple Agent on same environment, managed by the same dashboard.*

-**Always Install Dashboard Addon before deploying agent.**
+**!!
+Always Install Hosteur Backup Dashboard Addon before deploying agents !!**

 >No Hosteur Bucket Account yet ...
 >Go to [Hosteur](https://www.hosteur.com/business/stockage/bucket) to create your account.

-*Hosteur Bucket is a S3 Bucket Service On-Prem from Hosteur, natively replicate between 2 of ours datacenter (France, Switzerland)*
+*Hosteur Bucket is a standard S3 Bucket Service On-Prem from Hosteur, natively replicate between 2 of ours datacenter (France, Switzerland)*

 ## Documentation